-Lastly, be sure that your cheesecake is FULLY cooled before covered.
-This avoids condensation form forming and that not so great wetness that happens on the tops when covered before cooled.
+Lastly, be sure that your cheesecake is FULLY cooled before covering.
+This avoids condensation from forming.
 Once fully cooled at room temperature, you're free to refrigerate it for an hour (uncovered) and then you can place foil or plastic wrap over it after that.

 Preheat oven to 350 degrees Fahrenheit and prepare a 7 or 8-inch cheesecake pan by lightly greasing it with butter.

-Grind the gingersnap cookies until almost finely ground (it’s OK to leave a few medium chunks, if your’e a lover a little crunch!).
-Combine the gingersnap cookie mixture, cinnamon, brown sugar and melted butter in a small bowl and mix with a spatula until well incorporated.
+Grind the gingersnap cookies and graham crackers until almost finely ground (it’s OK to leave a few medium chunks, if your’e a lover a little crunch!).
+Combine the gingersnap-graham cracker mixture, cinnamon, brown sugar and melted butter in a small bowl and mix with a spatula until well incorporated.

-Add the mixture into the prepared pan and press down into the bottom with your fingers (focusing on the middle) to ensure that it’s perfectly covering the bottom and half-way up the sides (like a semi-well).
+Add the mixture into the prepared pan and press down into the bottom with your fingers (focusing on the middle) to ensure that it’s perfectly covering the bottom and sides (like a deep well).

 Bake the crust for about 5 minutes and then remove from oven and allow it to cool until you’re ready to use.

 Next, add the vanilla extract and the first egg and beat slowly until mostly combined.
 Then add the remaining egg and mix until well combined, still mixing everything on low speed.
-Now, add the sour cream and cinnamon, and continue mixing.
-Lastly, add in the lemon juice and lemon zest.
+Now, add the yogurt and spices and continue mixing until combined.
+Fold in the melted white chocolate.

-Change mixer attachment to a whisk and beat on medium-high speed for 5 minutes or so until completely smooth and lump-free.
+Change mixer attachment to a whisk and beat on medium-high speed for 1-2 minutes or so until completely smooth and lump-free.
 NOTE: DO NOT OVER-MIX.
 Be sure to stop once the batter becomes smooth.

-Bake the cheesecake for 35-40 minutes (until center comes out mostly clean when tested with a toothpick or knife or by doing the jiggle test for the center), then turn off the oven and allow it to sit in the oven for another 5 minutes with the oven door halfway open to avoid cheesecake from deflating. **NOTE: When baking, I always prepare a medium pot with water and add it to the oven as well, to keep cheesecake temperature even and to add moisture (See Post for Tips!.**
+Bake the cheesecake for 35-40 minutes (until center comes out mostly clean when tested with a toothpick or knife), then turn off the oven and allow it to sit in the oven for another 5 minutes with the oven door halfway open to avoid cheesecake from deflating.
+NOTE: When baking, I always prepare a medium pot with water and add it to the oven as well, to keep cheesecake temperature even and to add moisture.

-Remove cheesecake from the oven and allow it to continue to cool for another 15-20 minutes, before putting them in the refrigerator for at least an hour.
+Once done, remove the cheesecake from the oven and allow it to continue to cool for another 15-20 minutes, before putting it in the refrigerator for at least an hour.